bruceyo/EGCN/README.md

 ```

 ### Get pretrained models
-We provided the pretrained model weithts of our **ST-GCN**.
+We provided the pretrained model weithts of our **EGCN**.
 The model weights can be downloaded by running the script
 ```
 bash tools/get_models.sh
 ```